Filed under: Cookies / Drop Cookies

 • Preheat the oven to 350 F. Line two cookie sheets with parchment paper.

-• With a rubber spatula, stir in the cocoa and flour until you have a cohesive dough.
-Use a 2 tablespoon cookie scoop to portion the cookies onto the cookie sheets.
-Bake for 10 minutes.
+• Use a 1.5-2 tablespoon cookie scoop to portion the cookies onto the cookie sheets.
+Bake until the edges are firm and the middles have risen and expanded, for 10-12 minutes.

-• When the cookies are out of the oven, leave them for about 3-5 minutes.
-Then, press a mini peanut butter cup into the center, just halfway down.
-Wait another 5 minutes or so, then gently press down again.
+• When the cookies are out of the oven, gently press a mini peanut butter cup into the center, just halfway down.
+Wait a few minutes then gently press down again.
 Some of the pb filling will ooze out, that’s good!
-Once the pb cups are almost level with the cookie and the top of the cup is soft and melty, sprinkle on some sea salt.
+Once the pb cups are almost level with the cookie and the top of the cup is soft and melty, sprinkle on some sea salt if you like.
 Serve warm or at room temperature, they’re absolutely delicious at any state.

 Did you make this recipe?